dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 Notes:

 * `app.UseResponseCompression` must be called before any middleware that compresses responses.
 For more information, see <xref:fundamentals/middleware/index#middleware-order>.
-* Use a tool such as [Fiddler](https://www.telerik.com/fiddler), [Firefox Browser Developer](https://www.mozilla.org/firefox/developer/), or [Postman](https://www.getpostman.com/) to set the `Accept-Encoding` request header and study the response headers, size, and body.
+* Use a tool such as [Fiddler](https://www.telerik.com/fiddler), [Firefox Browser Developer](https://www.mozilla.org/firefox/developer/) to set the `Accept-Encoding` request header and study the response headers, size, and body.

 Submit a request to the sample app without the `Accept-Encoding` header and observe that the response is uncompressed.
 The `Content-Encoding` and `Vary` headers aren't present on the response.